-The following table indicates the approximate change in the Group's profit after tax (and retained earnings) and other components of consolidated equity in response to reasonably possible changes in the foreign exchange rates to which the Group has significant exposure at the end of the reporting period.
+The following table indicates the approximate change in the Group's loss/ profit for the year and retained earnings in response to reasonably possible changes in translating relevant foreign currency against HK\$ to which the Group has significant exposure at the end of the reporting period.
+A positive number below indicates a decrease in loss and an increase in retained earnings (2019: an increase in profit and retained earnings).